The Gabelli Dividend & Income Trust Plans Monthly Dividend of $0.11 (NYSE:GDV)

-The Gabelli Dividend & Income Trust (NYSE:GDV) declared a monthly dividend on Monday, March 1st, Wall Street Journal reports.
-Investors of record on Friday, April 16th will be paid a dividend of 0.11 per share by the financial services provider on Friday, April 23rd.
-This represents a $1.32 annualized dividend and a yield of 5.72%.
-The ex-dividend date is Thursday, April 15th.
+The Gabelli Dividend & Income Trust (NYSE:GDV) declared a monthly dividend on Tuesday, March 2nd, Wall Street Journal reports.
+Investors of record on Wednesday, June 16th will be given a dividend of 0.11 per share by the financial services provider on Wednesday, June 23rd.
+This represents a $1.32 annualized dividend and a yield of 5.70%.
+The ex-dividend date of this dividend is Tuesday, June 15th.

 Receive News & Ratings for The Gabelli Dividend & Income Trust Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for The Gabelli Dividend & Income Trust and related companies with MarketBeat.com's FREE daily email newsletter.